OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 ## Section 1: Install conda

 Installing things can involve a lot of reading/writing of files and therefore can be memory intensive so ideally we want to do this on the cluster.
-Lets sign into the head node (e.g. cgath1, deva or klyn) and log into a compute node on the cluster.
+Lets sign into the head node (e.g. cgath2) and log into a compute node on the cluster.

 **1) Log into the cluster using ssh**